O Brother, Where Bart Thou?: Plot

 Bart replaces Marge's birth control pills with Tic Tacs (just as he did with Mrs. Krabappel's in "Itchy & Scratchy: The Movie") and discards the Tic Tacs container that now has the birth control pills inside, which Nelson finds and eats (giving the bully mood swings due to the estrogen ingestion).
 Marge catches Bart tampering with her pills and he confesses that he wants a brother.
 While sympathetic to her son, Marge explains that she and Homer are fine with just three kids—she also notes that even if she and Homer do ever end up having a fourth child, the baby very well could end up being another girl instead of boy, resulting in Bart having three sisters.
 Bart goes to a local orphanage and tries adopting a child, but is ultimately turned away for being too young.
 However, a young boy named Charlie follows Bart home and Bart takes him in as his younger brother.

 Bart and Charlie do brotherly things together, including playing pranks on Principal Skinner and hanging out at the Kwik-E-Mart.
 When Lisa insists that Charlie be returned to the orphanage, Bart disregards her and takes Charlie to see a horror movie titled Sever V. The movie terrifies Charlie, which makes Bart realize that being an older brother requires responsibility.
 On their way back from the movie, Chief Wiggum tries to apprehend Charlie, but the two boys escape and hide in a snowbank.
-Back in the snowbank, Lisa pleads with Bart to do the right thing and let Charlie be legally adopted by another family.
+Back in the snowbank, Lisa pleads with Bart to do the right thing and let Charlie be legally adopted by another family, even insisting that while he won't have a younger brother, he will still be a big brother to her.
 When the children are sealed in by a snowplow (by Barney riding on his Plow King truck), Bart and Charlie urinate on the snow to melt it and open an escape tunnel, much to Lisa's disgust.
 After taking Charlie back to the orphanage, Homer and Bart come to visit Charlie, but they find out that Charlie is now adopted by a family with six daughters, and, much to Charlie's dismay, all six of his new sisters treat him like their personal fashion doll.
 To cheer Bart up, Homer takes him to see Sever V.